Does quantum mechanics require "conspiracy"?: A Counterexample?

 Let us see why.
 If the pointer state is not in the ``ready'' state $\ket{0}_k$ before the measurement, the particle $k$ performs a disturbing measurement, and the pointer no longer indicates the state of the observed particle,

-Therefore, to know the value $a_j$ before the measurement, we need to know the pointer's state $\ket{b_k}_k$ before the measurement.
-Our intuition may fool us to think that both $b_k$ and $b_k\oplus a_j$ can be known, but at the time when $b_k\oplus a_j$ is known, $b_k$ is no longer available.
-To make it available, the pointer of $k$ has to be measured by another measuring device $k'\in\mc{J}_{M}$.
-But the measuring device $k'$ has the same problem, since we would have to know its pointer state before and after it interacts with the measuring device $k$.
+Therefore, while the pointer correctly indicates the state of the observed system after the measurement, the interaction disturbed it, and the observed system's state before the measurement is now unknown, even if it was an eigenstate.
+To know the value $a_j$ before the measurement, we need to know the pointer's state $\ket{b_k}_k$ before the measurement.
+Our intuition may fool us into thinking that both $b_k$ and $a_j\oplus b_k$ can be known, but at the time when $a_j\oplus b_k$ is known, $b_k$ is no longer available.
+To make it available, the pointer of $k$ must be measured by another measuring device $k'\in\mc{J}_{M}$.
+But the measuring device $k'$ has the same problem since we would have to know its pointer state before and after it interacts with the measuring device $k$.
 This leads to an infinite regress.
-And this happens for all models of measurements, as long as it is assumed that the pointer state can be known only by direct observation.
+This happens for all models of measurements, as long as it is assumed that the pointer state can be known only by direct observation.

 Albert wrote about such situations in \cite{DavidZAlbert2000TimeAndChance}, p.
-118: \begin{quote} \emph{There must [...] be something we can be in a position to \emph{assume} about some other time--something of which we \emph{have} no record; something which cannot be inferred from the present by means of prediction/retrodiction--the mother (as it were) of all ready conditions.
-And this mother must be \emph{prior in time} to everything of which we can potentially ever \emph{have} a record, which is to say that it can be nothing other than the initial macrocondition of the universe as a whole.} \end{quote}
+118: \begin{quote} There must [...] be something we can be in a position to \emph{assume} about some other time--something of which we \emph{have} no record; something which cannot be inferred from the present by means of prediction/retrodiction--the mother (as it were) of all ready conditions.
+And this mother must be \emph{prior in time} to everything of which we can potentially ever \emph{have} a record, which is to say that it can be nothing other than the initial macrocondition of the universe as a whole. \end{quote}

 He is talking about what he calls the \emph{Past Hypothesis}, the condition proposed by Boltzmann \cite{Boltzmann1910VorlesungenUberGastheorie,Boltzmann1964LecturesOnGasTheory} to explain the Second Law of Thermodynamics, that the universe was a very long time ago in a very low-entropy state.